TarikVUT/Monitoring-Linux-terminal/README.md

 > [!NOTE]
 > To run the bash script in the background, execute the following command "$ sh rsync_sender.sh  &> /dev/null &"

+## A method that will meet our requirements.

+Since the final method doesn't require any additional packages and doesn't affect OS performance, it was selected.
+In the following section, we will explore this method in detail and develop a script to simplify configuration application.

+> [!NOTE]
+> Please note the script is for Fedora 40 and Kali.

 Kali code